ruslan-bikkinin/appcenter-sdk-cordova-docs/crashes-docs.md

 ### Processing crashes in JavaScript

 You can configure SDK whether or not to send crash reports automatically or process crashes in JavaScript by changing preference `APPCENTER_CRASHES_ALWAYS_SEND` value in `config.xml`.
-You need to process crashes in JavaScript by setting it to `false` for any of the `Crash.setListener` methods to work as expected.
+To process crashes in JavaScript set it to `false` so any of the `Crash.setListener` methods will be working as expected.

 ```xml
 <preference name="APPCENTER_CRASHES_ALWAYS_SEND" value="false" />